unm-digital-futures/digital-history-review/docs/map-critiques/example.md

 Remember, you need to save your screenshot image as a separate file that you will upload to the GitHub repository, into the `images` folder.
 I've put my screenshot from class in there as an example.

+## Naming files
+All the files we create from now on are destined to go on the web, both markdown and image files.
+For our future mental health, we should start being careful to name files appropriately, as they accumulate quickly.
+Following a few simple rules helps a ton:
+- No spaces!
+All the files we create will ultimately be referenced in a URL, which cannot have spaces.
+- Be clear.
+Don't turn the file names into a dectective investigation.
+They should be informative so that we can tell what they are two months from now.

+If you're writing about the [AfricaMap project](http://worldmap.harvard.edu/africamap/), for instance, your critique should be named something like `africa-map.md`.
+Your images might be named `africa-map-1.jpg` and `africa-map-2.jpg` and so on.

 ## Linking to images in your markdown files
 The syntax for displaying an image from your markdown file is as follows:
 ```